 COTTON ORIGIN AS A MARKER OF QUALITY

-Another premiere cotton, Pima cotton, also commands a higher price.
-Like Egyptian cotton, Pima cotton has inherently longer fibers (typically 1.4 to 2 inches in length, compared with most cotton fibers’ average length of 1.1 inches) which – again like its Nile River Delta equivalent – lead to a softer but stronger fabric.
-Pima fibers, while longer than all other cottons, are still slightly shorter than those from Egypt.
+Pima cotton commands a higher price.
+Like Egyptian cotton, Pima cotton has inherently longer fibres (typically 1.4 to 2 inches in length, compared with most cotton fibres’ average length of 1.1 inches) which – again like its Nile River Delta equivalent – lead to a softer but stronger fabric.
+Pima fibres, while longer than all other cottons, are still slightly shorter than those from Egypt.

 Pima originated in Peru, and while it is still grown in its country of origin, it is now also produced in the southwestern region of the United States, and some parts of Australia (its name, meanwhile, comes from the Pima Indians, who worked to raise the cotton in North America).